 Many people who suffer from ADHD and anxiety often end up being unable to achieve their goals because of the irrational thoughts caused by these conditions.
 These include; self-doubt, procrastination, negative thoughts, fear, etc. If the psychotherapy approaches fail, pharmacological prescriptions may be imperative.

 Our team will work together with you to find the best treatment plan, including an effective schedule that is also sensible.
 A few combinations may be necessary to achieve the best results.
 ADHD and anxiety medications may not treat symptoms equally or affect each person the same way.
 The most effective treatment is often a combination of medication, CBT, and behavioral changes.
 This is the famed multi-modal treatment.

 Stimulants: The drugs in this group have been helpful in treating ADHD for decades.
 These drugs may help you concentrate and block out distracting thoughts.
 Most people who take stimulant medications do so to treat moderate and severe ADHD.
 These medications may help children, teens, and adults who have difficulties studying, working, or at home.
 The use of some stimulants is effective in children over the age of three.
 Other drugs of this group may be available for children over the age of six.

 Non-Stimulants: Some people use non-stimulants when stimulant drugs don’t work or cause unwanted side effects.
 These drugs help people with symptoms like impulse control and concentration.

-Get best treatment options for anxiety from expert physicians.
+Get the best treatment options for anxiety from expert physicians.
 Click the banner below to book your appointment.